 - Keep it short, sweet and simple

-How to Make Candles to Sell in 2021 – Master the art
+How to Make Candles at home to Sell in 2022 – Master the art

 You will need to master the arto of making the candles you want to sell.